Smoking

 Attempts

-to pass smoke-free restaurant legislation in
+smoke-free restaurant legislation in

 EXCERPTS